lunarcity7/frontier/README.md

 - No duplicate domain labels are found in the network
 - HTTP proxying only, i.e. the network is trusted so HTTPS communication is not needed
-- Bridge network is good enough for most use-cases (even though docker-compose 2+ creates a network per container by default)

 ### Installation